-The main drivers of our gender pay gap are the higher proportion of our senior roles that are carried out by men and conversely the higher proportion of all other roles being done by women.
+As in 2022, the main drivers of our gender pay gap are the higher proportion of our senior roles that are carried out by men and conversely the higher proportion of all other roles being done by women.
+We're pleased to see that actions being taken have contributed to our median gender pay gap reducing from 20.8% to 20.0% and our mean gender pay gap has reduced from 38.6% to 35.2%

-We recognise that the high proportion of women in our lower paid roles (66 %) has been a factor driving up our gender pay gap.
+We have seen no change in the proportion of women in quartile 4 and the proportion of women in quartile 3 has reduced, however, it remains a key focus of ours.
+We recognise that the high proportion of women in our lower paid roles (63% quartile 1 and 71% quartile 2) has also been a factor in influencing our gender pay gap.